 Address: 1004 Point Lobos Ave, San Francisco, CA 94121, USA

 Lands End, a coastal sanctuary in San Francisco’s northern extremity, awaits enthusiastic visitors and hikers alike.
-The Golden Gate Bridge, the Pacific Ocean, and the Marin Headlands are all visible as soon as you step out of your car.
+The Golden Gate Bridge, the Pacific Ocean, and the Marin Headlands are visible as soon as you leave your car.

 You’ll also see the USS San Francisco Memorial, the Sutro Baths, the Cliff House, and many more historic sites and themes!
-You can spend your time seeing the Sutro Baths ruins alone, or you can add a short hike along this stunning section of the Coastal Trail on a walking tour.
+You can spend time alone seeing the Sutro Baths ruins or add a short hike along this stunning section of the Coastal Trail on a walking tour.

-You can visit the Lands End Trail and the Sutro Baths at any time of year because they are open year-round.
+You can visit the Lands End Trail and the Sutro Baths anytime because they are open year-round.
 The heaviest traffic is expected to occur during the summer months.
 Beyond that, it’s all about personal taste and taste preferences.

 27. Enjoy the Stunning views at the Angel Island